-It is usually treated as the last resort after conventional means to lose weight (diet control and physical exercise) have failed.
+It is usually the last resort after conventional means to lose weight have failed.

-Going for bariatric surgical procedures is a matter of personal choice and most people approach their surgeons with the sole aim of living a healthy and disease-free life.
-One has to be mentally prepared to undergo bariatric surgery.
+Getting bariatric surgical procedures is a matter of personal choice.
+Most people approach their surgeons with the sole aim of living a healthy and disease-free life.
+One has to be prepared mentally to undergo bariatric surgery.

 Having an interactive session with the concerned bariatric surgeon will help you make a more informed decision based on your individual needs.
 Know that surgery alters the body permanently and in no case should be chosen hastily.

 Your Body Mass Index (BMI) will help define whether you should consider undergoing surgery.
 The rule is simple.
 You might be needing a weight loss surgery if you have a:

 - BMI of 35 or above with comorbidities viz diabetes, hypertension, etc.